jomo/imgur-screenshot/README.md

 ----

 Please note the configuration at the beginning of the script.
 If you don't want to edit your images, just comment the `edit` option.
-Same for the `open` option.<br>
+Same for the `open` option.
 [Download the imgur favicon here.](https://imgur.com/favicon.ico)

 ```bash